SveltePress/sveltepress/README.md

   plugins: [
     Sveltepress(),
     // You won't need sveltekit() here any more
-    // Here are your other plugins expect for sveltekit() ],
+    // Here are your other plugins except for sveltekit() ],
 })